waterloospan/Dexie.js/CPP.md

 Peaks C++ Style Guide
 ======================

-It's based on Google's C++ Style Guide, simplified to suit our own needs
+It's based on Google's C++ Style Guide, simplified to suit our own needs.
+If anything is missing, we can discuss and adopt more from the original Google guide.

 C++ Version
 -----------